helpisdev/dbscan_dart/README.md

 This package is heavily based on the work done in [mojixcoder/dbscan](https://github.com/mojixcoder/dbscan), with optimizations and adaptations for Dart.

+The Floyd-Rivest quickselect algorithm implementation is adapted from [Zverik/dart_rbush](https://github.com/Zverik/dart_rbush), originally by Ilya Zverev (2021) and Vladimir Agafonkin (2018), used under ISC license.

 For those interested in understanding the DBSCAN algorithm in depth:

 - [Visual explanation of DBSCAN by Computerphile](https://www.youtube.com/watch?v=RDZUdRSDOok)